-Zinc salts may occur if epoxy zinc primers are exposed to humid or outdoor conditions prior to application of STEELGUARD 951.
-These will need to be removed prior to application of the STEELGUARD 951.
-Typically, this is achieved by high-pressure water washing at a minimum of 170 bar (2500 PSI).
+Zinc salts may occur if epoxy zinc primers are exposed to humid or outdoor conditions prior to application of PPG STEELGUARD 951 PFP coating system.
+These will need to be removed prior to application of the PPG STEELGUARD 951 PFP coating system.
+Typically, this is achieved by high pressure water washing at a minimum of 170 bar (2500 PSI).
 If stubborn salts persist, then brushing or another abrasive method will need to be included with the water washing.
-Industry best practice recommends that zinc epoxy primers should be sealed with a tie-coat to prevent the formation of zinc salts that are detrimental to adhesion of the STEELGUARD 951.
+Industry best practice recommends that zinc epoxy primers should be sealed with a tie-coat to prevent the formation of zinc salts that are detrimental to adhesion of the PPG STEELGUARD 951 PFP coating system.